cangermueller/deepcpg/examples/README.md

 * [Motif analysis](./notebooks/motifs/index.ipynb): Visualizing and analyzing learned motifs.

 ## Shell scripts

-Collections of scripts with recommended default parameters for data creation, model training, and model evaluation.
+`./scripts` contains shell scrips with recommended default parameters.
+They may help you to easily build a DeepCpG pipeline for creating data, training models, and evaluating models.
 Set `test_mode` variable in scripts to `1` for testing, and `0` otherwise.
-You might have to adapt the scripts for your particular dataset.

 * [lib.sh](./scripts/lib.sh): Global variable definitions and functions.
 * [data.sh](./scripts/data.sh): Creates DeepCpG data files.